‘The world as we have created it is a process of our thinking. It cannot be changed without changing our thinking.’ Albert Einstein

-Options flexibility (a Plan ‘A’ with several tactical options) is different from Plan flexibility (multiple high level plans created with flexibility preserved to execute any of those plans) Some examples of companies exhibiting Plan flexibility; Tesla/Space X, General Electric, Virgin, Dyson and Alphabet.
+Plan flexibility – involves developing several, high level plans.
+And investing in business flexibility to benefit (or increase the chances of achieving) either of them.
+Some examples of companies exhibiting Plan flexibility; Tesla/Space X, General Electric, Virgin, Dyson and Alphabet.

 Time flexibility includes a plan achievable at multiple speeds.
 Tactical use of time might include; playing for time, buying time or re-inventing time.
 Three diverse examples of re-inventing time are;

 - Reverse mentoring (young IT savvy workers mentor older workers who have different skills).

 - Exploiting selective memory of history to sell products or services e.g. a company marketing nostalgic/vintage/retro products rather than new ones.

 - Forcing the pace/bringing forward a deadline eg a political party calling an early election.
 Or a company running a 50% sale to bring forward future sales.